9 Most Common Early Warning Signs of Psychosis

 This can include experiencing hallucinations, which are sensory experiences that appear real but are created by the mind.
 Hallucinations can affect any of the senses, but auditory hallucinations, such as hearing voices, are most common.

-These altered perceptions can be incredibly distressing and confusing.
-Imagine hearing a voice that no one else can hear, or seeing things that others can’t see.
-It’s an experience that can leave you feeling isolated and frightened.
+These altered perceptions can be deeply distressing and confusing.
+Imagine hearing a voice that no one else can hear, or seeing things that others cannot see.
+It is an experience that can leave you feeling isolated and frightened.

 4. Withdrawal from Friends and Family